The Golden Regiment

 Since the colorguard doesn’t play instruments, why do they have to be there?

 The colorguard is an important part of our Golden Regiment family.
 Although they don’t play instruments in the stands, they can still participate by cheering for the team, provide ceremonial pageantry for pre-game and, of course, halftime.
 Also, the guard may sometimes use some of the game time for extra practice or to repair equipment, so that they don’t have to stay late after rehearsals.
+They also serve to help cheer our football team competing during each game.
+The guard is an important part of our band and therefore must be present whenever the Golden Regiment is out for any event!

 Where does the marching band sit?
 Do the parents sit together?